OGraffeuille/RaspberryPi-Microscope/microscope-master/CameraPython/Readme.md

 Each subsequent frame is added to the video if the number of white pixels also exceeds the threshold.
 The video is closed at the first subsequent frame which doesn't meet the threshold.
 The videos are stored in a folder containing the timestamp that the first video was created at.
-The timestamped folder is contained in the Images folder.
+The timestamped folder is contained in the Subtract folder, in CameraPython.
+You may need to create this folder.
 Once all image processing is completed, each frame of each video is extracted and stored as separate images.